-1. Storage periods shall be determined in accordance with the laws, regulations and procedures of the Member State introducing the data.
-However, the following time-limits, starting on the date on which the data were entered in the file, shall on no account be exceeded:

-- (a) data relating to current investigation files shall not be retained beyond a period of three years if it has not been established that an infringement has taken place within that time.
-The data shall be deleted before then if one year has passed since the last investigative act; - (b) data relating to investigation files which have established that an infringement has taken place but which have not yet led to a conviction or to imposition of a fine shall not be retained beyond a period of six years; - (c) data relating to investigation files which have led to a conviction or a fine shall not be retained beyond a period of 10 years.

-2. At all stages of an investigation as referred to in points (a) to (c) of paragraph 1, as soon as a person or business within the scope of Article 16 is eliminated from an investigation pursuant to the laws and administrative regulations of the supplying Member State, all data relating to that person or business shall be deleted immediately.

-3. Data shall automatically be deleted from the customs files identification database as from the date on which the data retention periods laid down in paragraph 1 are exceeded.
+- 1. Storage periods shall be determined in accordance with the laws, regulations and procedures of the Member State introducing the data.
+However, the following time-limits, starting on the date on which the data were entered in the file, shall on no account be exceeded: - (i) data relating to current investigation files shall not be retained beyond a period of three years if it has not been established that an infringement has taken place within that time; the data shall be deleted before then if one year has passed since the last investigative act; - (ii) data relating to investigation files which have established that an infringement has taken place but which have not yet led to a conviction or to imposition of a fine shall not be retained beyond a period of six years; - (iii) data relating to investigation files which have led to a conviction or a fine shall not be retained beyond a period of 10 years. - 2.
+At all stages of an investigation as referred to in paragraph 1(i), (ii) and (iii), as soon as a person or business within the scope of Article 12B is eliminated from an investigation pursuant to the laws and administrative regulations of the supplying Member State, all data relating to that person or business shall be deleted immediately. - 3.
+Data shall automatically be deleted from the customs files identification database as from the date on which the maximum data retention periods laid down in paragraph 1 are exceeded.

-CHAPTER IX

-PERSONAL DATA PROTECTION
+CHAPTER VI PERSONAL DATA PROTECTION

-1. Each Member State intending to receive personal data from, or include them in, the Customs Information System shall, no later than ... (\), adopt national measures sufficient to achieve a level of protection of personal data at lea equal to that resulting from the principles of the 1981 Strasbourg Convention.

-2. A Member State shall receive personal data from, or include them in, the Customs Information System only where the arrangements for the protection of such data provided for in paragraph 1 have entered into force in the territory of that Member State.
-The Member State shall also have previously designated a national supervisory authority or authorities in accordance with Article 24.

-3. In order to ensure the proper application of the data protection provisions in this Decision, the Customs Information System shall be regarded in every Member State as a national data file subject to the national provisions referred to in paragraph 1 and any more stringent provisions contained in this Decision.
+- 1. Each Member State intending to receive personal data from, or include them in, the Customs Information System shall, no later than the time of entry into force of this Decision, adopt the national legislation sufficient to achieve a level of protection of personal data at least equal to that resulting from the principles of the 1981 Strasbourg Convention. - 2.
+A Member State shall receive personal data from, or include them in, the Customs Information System only where the arrangements for the protection of such data provided for in paragraph 1 have entered into force in the territory of that Member State.
+The Member State shall also have previously designated a national supervisory authority or authorities in accordance with Article 17. - 3.
+In order to ensure the proper application of the data protection provisions in this Decision, the Customs Information System shall be regarded in every Member State as a national data file subject to the national provisions referred to in paragraph 1 and any more stringent provisions contained in this Decision.